IBM/eval-assist/backend/src/evalassist/judges/README.md

 * `judge_description_prompt`: a judge description to be used in the prompt.
 Defaults to "You are an evaluator.
 You are an expert on evaluating text based on a rubric."
 * `generate_synthetic_persona`: generate a synthetic persona based on the criteria to be used as the judge description.

+This judge uses langchain to parse the structured output.
+Underlying LLM is asked to generate a json schema derived from a Pydantic model.
+An output fixing parser is used if the model is unable to generate the correct response format or the content is invalid -e.g. the selected option doesn't exist- by prompting the LLM with the error.
+It will try as much as three times to generate the correct format.
+If all generations failed a random option is chosen.

 * **UnitxtDirectJudge** and **UnitxtPairwiseJudge**: wrappers for Unitxt judges.

 * **MPrometheusDirectJudge** and **MPrometheusPairwiseJudge**: wrapper for the [M-Prometheus judges](https://github.com/prometheus-eval/prometheus-eval).